-The Dynamics of Narrating Public Violence: The National Socialist Underground and the (Re-) Negotiation of Germanness
+The Dynamics of Narrating Criminal Violence: The National Socialist Underground (NSU) and the (Re-) Negotiation of Germanness

 Supervisors: Dr Sara Jones and Dr Isabelle Hertner

-My research looks at the right-wing extremist "National Socialist Underground" (NSU) in Germany to investigate the social dynamics behind the processes of (re-)narrating public acts of violence across time.
+My research looks at the right-wing extremist "National Socialist Underground" (NSU) in Germany to investigate the social dynamics behind processes of (re-) narrating public acts of violence across time.
 The NSU is suspected to have committed ten murders, two bombings and fifteen bank robberies between December 1998 and November 2011 before they were identified by the police.
-Since then, the news media in particular have referred to these acts as 'terrorism', whereas before they had been classified as drug-related crime or attributed to the Turkish mafia ("Kebab Murders") or interpreted as the doing of a lone perpetrator out of hate for Turks based on his/her "personal experiences".
-I develop my research project by asking why these events were narrated so differently over time?
+Since then, the news media in particular have referred to these acts as 'terrorism', whereas before they had been classified as drug-related crime, attributed to the Turkish mafia ("Kebab Murders") or interpreted as the doing of a lone perpetrator out of hate for Turks based on his/her "personal experiences".
+I develop my research project by asking why these events were narrated so differently over time.

 I hold a BA in European Studies from the University of Passau, Germany, and graduated with an MA from the University of Hamburg and an MSc from the University of Edinburgh, both in European Studies, in 2012.
-My MA thesis is entitled "Creating EU Memory Standards: On the Link between Turkey's Denial of the Armenian Genocide and the Concept of Europeanness".
+My MA thesis was entitled "Creating EU Memory Standards: On the Link between Turkey's Denial of the Armenian Genocide and the Concept of Europeanness".

 I am the IGS/DAAD project scholarship holder and project assistant on the Institute’s major research project "Worldviews.
-The German Past and the Contemporary World: The Domestic and Foreign Politics of Memory" (2013-2015) and writing my PhD on public violence and German identity in context with the National Socialist Underground (NSU).
+The German Past and the Contemporary World: The Domestic and Foreign Politics of Memory" (2013-2015) and writing my PhD on criminal violence and Germanness in context of the National Socialist Underground (NSU).

 In the academic year 2013/14 I also held the position of Co-Chair (Events) of the Graduate Centre for Europe (GCfE), an interdisciplinary initiative for postgraduate students of Europe (www.gcfe.bham.ac.uk).

 - BA European Studies, University of Passau